Welcome to Virology Africa 2026

 Dr. Florette Treurnicht

-Lecturer at the Faculty of Health Sciences – University of the Witwatersrand
+Lecturer in Medical Virology, University of the Witwatersrand

 Prof. Emeritus Ed Rybicki

-Professor in the Department of Molecular and Cell Biology and Biopharming Research Unit of the University of Cape Town, South Africa
+Department of Molecular and Cell Biology and Biopharming Research Unit, University of Cape Town

 Prof. Megan Shaw

-Professor in the Department of Medical Biosciences – University of the Western Cape
+Professor, Department of Medical Biosciences, University of the Western Cape

 Hosted by